When you hear about the latest scandal in a charitable organization, how does it affect your faith in that institution?

 - You’re more likely to trust the recommendation of a peer or colleague than a boss or organizational leader you don’t know.

-Whatever your specific situation, I think you’d agree that work situations are more complex than before.
-Information is more readily shared and easier to access, and trust more distributed as a result.
+Whatever your specific situation, I think you’d agree that work situations are more complex than ever before.
+Information is more readily shared and easier to access.
+Trust is more distributed, as a result.

-Do these things and you’re well on your way to building trust in a zero-trust environment.
+If you implement and practice these tips with your team/s, you’re on your way to building trust in a world of mistrust.